Home ยป Italian Desserts ยป Crostoli

 To make the Crostoli dough – hand mixing method

-• Place the flour on a clean work surface.
+• Place the all purpose flour on a clean work surface.

 • Use your fingertips or a fork to gradually blend the wet ingredient slowly gathering in flour until the dough starts to come together.
 Add a little more brandy if needed to form a ball.